frantic/visual-brainfuck-web/README.md

 # BFWeb

 A Brainf*ck interpreter online.
-Visit [BFWeb Girhub Page](https://zhangzheheng12345.github.io/BFWeb) to have a try.
+Visit [BFWeb Github Page](https://zhangzheheng12345.github.io/BFWeb) to have a try.
 If you have any idea about what Brainf*ck exactly is, visit [esolangs.org, brainf*ck](https://esolangs.org/wiki/brainfuck)

 ### How to use